Arzzzzy/CyberCipher/README.md

      * Dynamic Shift Cipher: A custom cipher with dynamic character shifts and block reversal.
      * Vigenère Cipher: A polyalphabetic substitution cipher with optional autokey and block permutation.
      * AES-256-CBC: Advanced Encryption Standard with a 256-bit key in Cipher Block Chaining mode, with optional random IV and HMAC.
+     * Location-Based (GeoAES) Encryption is a location-aware encryption method that restricts access to encrypted data based on the user’s physical location.
+I
  * Key-based encryption for applicable ciphers.
  * Optional salt for the Dynamic Shift Cipher.
  * Options for Vigenère cipher: autokey and block permutation.